 Editor’s Note: FFS How to support CGI reporting and whether changes are required in MeasObjectNR (e.g. introduction of cellForWhichToReportCGI).
 Not applicable for EN-DC.

 Editor’s Note: FFS Whether alternative TTT is supported in Rel-15 (not applicable for EN-DC).

-Editor’s Note: FFS measCycleSCell. (not applicable for EN-DC)

-Editor’s Note: FFS reducedMeasPerformance (not applicable for EN-DC).